Charansan2014/Calculator/README.md

 # Calculator
-Implementation of the skills that I've gained during the past few weeks
+Just Implementation of the skills that I've gained during the past few weeks